Find Affordable College Courses

 While working on their Bachelor's Degree, nursing majors at SUNY Brockport accumulate an average of around $27,775 in student debt.
 This translates to an average monthly loan payment of $160, based on a 10-year repayment plan.

 University of Maryland Global Campus did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
 It came in at #21 on the list.
-Located in the large suburb of Adelphi, UMGC is a public school with a very large student population.
+Located in the suburb of Adelphi, UMGC is a public college with a fairly large student population.

 Of the 248 students majoring in nursing at UMGC, 11% are male and 89% are female.